-Note: All information regarding clinical experiences and Typhon requirements applies to PMHNP students.

-Role/Responsibilities of the Student
+Note: All information regarding clinical experiences and e-LOGS requirements applies to PMHNP students Role/Responsibilities of the Student

-PMHNP students see fewer patients, 2-4 in the first clinical course working toward 3-5 in the second clinical course, and then to 5-8 in the final clinical course.
+PMHNP students will see fewer patients, 2-4 in the first clinical rotation working toward 3-5 in the second clinical, and then to 5-8 in the final clinical course.

 Faculty understands that patient numbers may vary depending on the clinical site and level of acuity.
 Students must see a mixture of patient populations as well as ages.
-Students are required to complete and evaluate their personal Typhon chart detailing the demographics of patients they have seen at mid-term and final when evaluations are due.
-Clinical faculty review Typhon logs documented at mid-term and at the end of semester to ensure learning objectives are met.
+Students are required to complete and evaluate their personal e-LOGS chart detailing the demographics of patients they have seen at mid-term and final when evaluations are due.
+Clinical faculty will review e-LOGS documented at mid-term and end of semester to ensure learning objectives are met.

-Students are ultimately responsible for making sure they are exposed to a mixture of ages and patients.
+But students are ultimately responsible for making sure they are exposed to a mixture of ages and patients.